sighupio/fury-distribution/docs/schemas/onpremises-kfd-v1alpha2.md

 ### Description

 The node selector to use to place the pods for all the KFD modules.
 Follows Kubernetes selector format.
-Example: `node.kubernetes.io/role: infra`
+Example: `node.kubernetes.io/role: infra`.

 ## .spec.distribution.common.provider